organicnz/brew-auto-update/README.md

 - **macOS 10.14 (Mojave) or later** (required)
 - Homebrew installed ([install here](https://brew.sh))
-- Bash shell (included with macOS)
+- Rust/Cargo installed (for building)
 - Write access to `~/Library/Logs`

 > **Note**: This tool is designed exclusively for macOS and uses launchd for scheduling.
 It will not work on Linux or Windows systems.